 EB-1B: Outstanding Professors and Researchers

-The EB-1B Outstanding Professor/Researcher category requires the offer of a permanent job from a qualifying employer but not labor certification.
+The EB-1B Outstanding Professor/Researcher category requires an offer of a permanent job from a qualifying employer but not labor certification.
 A permanent job may be grant funded under some circumstances, and some for-profit employers qualify.
-The beneficiary must also have three years of full-time teaching or research experience at the time of petition; work towards the PhD normally does not count.
-The alien must show he or she is at the top of the field, both by meeting certain criteria and by showing international recognition.
+The beneficiary must also have three years of full-time teaching or research experience at the time of petition; work towards the PhD normally does not count unless found to be outstanding.

 An outstanding professor or researcher must be able to show "sustained acclaim" on a national or international level.
 This can be shown if the beneficiary has – and is able to document -- at least two of the following:

 - Major prizes or awards for outstanding achievement in the academic field;